 That cost generally materializes in the form of poor battery.
 Gaming laptops generally have an awful battery, making them impractical when they are unplugged from a Powerpoint.

 High-performance graphics cards put out an extraordinary amount of heat.
-This means that gaming laptops need to be designed with exceptional cooling ability.
+This means that you need to keep your gaming laptop cool to maximize performance.

 Gaming laptops will usually come with overhauled fans and heat syncs as well as copper vent pipes.
 This draws heat away from the parts that might be in danger at a higher temperature.
 High temperatures could ruin your gaming experience by slowing down the video memory or, worse, could fry your parts.